koibots8230/Newbie-Orientation/exercises/DataStructures.md

 ### Array

 Lets start with an array.
 An array is simple to use but has some limitations:
-- you cannot add values to it, when you create the array you are stuck with however many values are in it
+- You cannot add values to it, when you create the array you are stuck with however many values are in it
-- every element in the array must be the same type of variable
+- Every element in the array must be the same type of variable
-- you cannot remove values from the array
+- You cannot remove values from the array

 However, none of these effect our application!
 People aren't coming onto the field and taking away scoring locations in the middle of a match so the length of our array doesn't need to change.
 And all of the elements in the array store the same **type** of variable, a boolean.
 Note that I said type, the actual values held by the variables can be different (and we need them to be).